 c.
-Add a Citrix Web Interface server to the Local Intranet sites list of another machine in the domain and attempt to access it from this machine which removes BIG-IP from the equation d.
-Open the /etc/krb5.conf file in the management shell: vi /etc/krb5.conf or SCP program
+Add a Citrix Web Interface server to the Local Intranet sites list of another machine in the domain and attempt to access it from this machine which removes BIG-IP from the equation.

 If the Web Interface is accessible without having to type in credentials, then the Web Interface and IIS configurations are correct.
 Verify, for this test, browsers user authentication is set to Automatic logon with current user name and password.